 The fan blades only run in one-direction so you don’t get the ceiling fan mode of other models.

 The fan does however get very good reviews and comes at a low price.
 The biggest complaint about this fan is that the plastic vent cover is not high-quality and can break or crack easily in hail or bad weather.

 The Vortex II RV Roof Vent is an upgrade kit meant to replace an older vent fan.
 This means along with the fan it will be necessary to purchase a vent cover.
 However, the kit does come with mounting hardware and can be used as a stand-alone device.

-How To Install A Vent Fan In Your Camper Van
+How To Install A RV Roof Vents In Your Camper Van

-How To Install A Vent Fan In Your RV
+How To Install A Vent Fan In Your RV, motorhome or travel trailer

 Almost all motorhomes will come with a 14″ x 14″ ventilation fan built-in.
 That makes the installation and upgrade process significantly easier than starting from scratch.

 - Start by unscrewing and removing the old vent fan and flange